 As she strode away toward the Linguistics lecture, the nausea that had plagued her all night had vanished, replaced by a cold, steady certainty.
 She felt his gaze on her back—a heavy, complicated weight.
 This was the right choice.
 She would uphold the Circle’s legacy by rooting out the poison within it.
 She would prove to the school, to the Circle, and most of all to her hard-won ally, that she was no one’s puppet.

-The remaining weekdays were a slow-motion shipwreck, the air within Cairn-Gait thick with the copper tang of resentment and the chilling mist of the Highlands.
-The school hummed with a new, daunting frequency; the usual sounds of shuffling parchment and hushed chants of Latin and Gaelic were replaced by the droning chorus of protesters and the sudden cracks of defensive charms being tested in the corridors.
+The remaining weekdays were a slow-motion shipwreck, the morale of Cairn-Gait splintering against the jagged rocks of a new, foreboding reality.
+The campus hummed with a daunting frequency that made Gwen’s teeth ache; the usual sounds of shuffling paper and hushed chants of Latin and Gaelic were replaced by a discordant chorus of protesters and the sudden, unnerving cracks of defensive charms tested in the corridors.

 Underneath the overt noise, a more insidious symphony had begun.
-In the shadowed cloisters, Inks had taken to using minor illusion charms—the faint, rhythmic clop-clop-clop of phantom hooves echoing on the cold stone behind any Vapour walking alone.
-When the terrified student turned, there was nothing but a smirk from a passing upperclassman.
+In the shadowed cloisters.
+Inks had taken to weaving minor illusion charms—the faint, rhythmic clop-clop-clop of phantom hooves echoing on cold stone, always just a few paces behind any Vapour walking alone.
+When the terrified student spun around, there was nothing but the empty, vaulted hallway and the mocking smirk of a passing Ink upperclassman.

-Gwen moved through the chaos like a ghost in silk, her mind a frantic loom privately weaving together threads of suspicion she wasn’t yet ready to wear openly.
+Gwen’s mind was a frantic loom, discreetly weaving together threads of suspicion she wasn’t yet ready to wear.
 She wasn’t just observing; she was hunting.
-In the pocket of her blazer, a folded Red Letter was a constant, heavy reminder.
-She had memorized the texture of that cream-laid vellum and the exact geometry of the blind-debossed Ouroboros seal in the corner.
+In her pocket, the folded Red Letter was a constant, heavy reminder.
+She had memorized the texture of that cream-laid vellum, the exact geometry of the blind-debossed Ouroboros seal in the corner, and the shape of every cursive word.

 She prioritized her targets with a tactician’s coldness.
 First: the least sympathetic to Vapours.